DanielRobertSosa/osticket-prereqs/README.md

-- the user for this service is going to (username:root) (password:root) for my sql server
+- Use "root" as both the username and password to access the MySQL server.

 <img width="793" height="601" alt="image" src="https://github.com/user-attachments/assets/a08b7e4b-ef05-4c03-aa97-4e2c9f0745c5" />

 10. Launch IIS as an administrator

-- Search for IIS in the windows search bar and right click it and select open as administrator
+- Search for IIS in Windows, then right-click and select Open as administrator.

 <img width="356" height="155" alt="image" src="https://github.com/user-attachments/assets/8b53d52e-1764-441e-a98a-d30fa0dc9a86" />